-Reluctantly, even though it is still 70 degrees and beautiful in Northern California, I am putting my summer toys, and by that I mean camping gear, away for the winter.
-The rest of the year, my laundry room looks like a gear rental shop: tents and sleeping bags slung over drying racks, backpacks hung on door corners, uninflated sleeping pads folded and stacked on a table.
+Reluctantly, even though next week is forecast to be in the mid-60s in Northern California, I am putting my summer toys, and by that I mean camping gear, away for the winter.
+The rest of the year, my garage looks like a gear rental shop: tents and sleeping bags slung over drying racks, backpacks hung on door corners, uninflated sleeping pads folded and stacked on a table.
 I use those toys, I mean tools, often in the warm months, so I don’t bother with packing them away nicely.

 After a summer’s use, however, my tents especially are filthy.
 I don’t pay particular attention to cleanliness while on the trail, and I’m just going to get the thing dirty soon again once I return from a trip, so I prefer to store my tents loose and aired out.
 But when winter rolls around, I want to be sure my tents are put away clean and with care.
 I have a tent that’s 15 years old that still, other than sun bleaching, looks and works good as new.
 A little care goes a very long way.